-I’m a philosopher and historian of science whose research focuses on conceptions of materiality and material practices between the 17th and the 21st century.
-On the one hand, I aim to understand the emergence of material epistemology: how human beings in different cultures and different periods have conceptualized the relations between artisanal and material practices – e.g. folding, weaving, braiding – and scientific and symbolic knowledge.
-On the other hand, I examine how materials themselves have been (re)conceptualized in the 20th and 21st century, considered as ‘autonomous’, ‘intelligent’ or ‘active’.
-What practices and what social contexts allow these material practices and these materials to appear as such?
+I am a historian of mathematics and of science whose research focuses on conceptions of materiality and material practices between the 17th and the 21st century.
+On the one hand, I aim to understand the emergence of material epistemology: how human beings in different cultures and different periods have conceptualized the relations between artisanal and material practices – e.g. folding, weaving, braiding – and scientific, mathematical and symbolic knowledge.
+On the other hand, I research historically and epistemologically how visual practices have been shaping mathematical knowledge in the 20th and 21st century: from three-dimensional material models and computer-generated images to AI-produced diagrams, such visual means change our notions of mathematical understanding, conjecturing, concept formation and intuition.

 I am an associate researcher at the Bonn University.
 Before coming to Bonn, I held positions at the at the Cohn Institute For History And Philosophy of Science And Ideas at Tel Aviv University, at the Humboldt University, Berlin, at the Fourier Institute at Grenoble and at the Max Planck Institute for mathematics in Bonn.
 I was also a Senior Fellow (04/24−09/24) at the Käte Hamburger Kolleg: Cultures of Research.
 I was as well a visiting researcher at the Deutsches Literaturarchiv at Marbach during 2024 and at the Deutsches Museum in Munich during 2019.

-The second book project Towards Blumenberg’s Scientific Non-Conceptuality deals with Hans Blumenberg’s thought on non-conceptuality and his interactions with the philosophy of science.
+The second project Towards Blumenberg’s Scientific Non-Conceptuality deals with Hans Blumenberg’s thought on metaphorology, non-conceptuality and his interactions with the philosophy of science and the history of mathematics.
 The project is based on the premise that such an association is to be found in Blumenberg’s reflections on science, technology and mathematics, beginning with an archival investigation and cooperating with the Deutsches Literaturarchiv Marbach.
-Aiming at a detailed examination of archive materials from Blumenberg’s archive on the subject, including his cards and unpublished materials, as well as his reading of various writings of philosophers and historians of science, I will formulate a more nuanced account on Blumenberg’s philosophy of science and how it related to his metaphorology on the one hand to his view on non-conceptuality on the other hand.
+Aiming at a detailed examination of archive materials from Blumenberg’s archive on the subject, including his cards and unpublished materials, as well as his reading of various writings of philosophers and historians of science and mathematics, I aim to formulate a more nuanced account on Blumenberg’s philosophy of science and how it related to his metaphorology on the one hand to his view on non-conceptuality on the other hand.
+It is in this framework that my upcoming monograph Toward Mathematical Non-Conceptuality.
+Hans Blumenberg, Mathematics and the Failed Search for Linguistic Purity will be published in 2026.

 Contact: contact ((at)) michaelfriedman.de